Maxwells-Demon-Z/TrackGNN/README.md

 # TrackGNN

-This is the REPO which contains an enhanced structure to fit the architecture of TrackGNN.
+This is the REPO which contains an enhanced structure to fit the algorithm of TrackGNN.